ke5mkt/ad5u/README.md

 # ad5u
-a redo of an old website
+a redo of an old website for a friend